harrand/psyc/README.md

 This means that, given:
 `psyc a.psy -b default`
 Then this region will be interpreted by the compiler.
 Note that 'default' is a special name - if no region name is specified via the `-b` flag then 'default' will be used.
 In this case, `psyc a.psy` works the same.
 When ran, this region means that:
 - The output will be an executable named 'foo'.
-The file extension is chosen automatically by the compiler - a sane default depending on your platform (e.g .exe for windows, .out for linux).
+The file extension is chosen automatically by the compiler - a sane default depending on your platform (e.g .exe for windows, .elf for linux).
+There is currently no way to modify the extension.
 - The optimization level is 3, which is the equivalent of `-O3` for other compilers, i.e maximum optimization.
+It must be a value between 0-3.
 - During the build, before the output file is generated, the command `echo building foo...` will be invoked in a shell and its output is fed through to stdout.
 - The file `foo.psy` will be compiled.
 - If the host process is running on Windows, then:
 	- The final executable `foo.exe` will link against `User32.lib`.

 Important Note: `add_source_file` will not invoke any build regions within the file that you added.
-To do that, you will want the `add_build_file` directive.
+To do that, you will want the `add_build_file` build instruction.